respirai/synthetic_data/HANDOVER.md

 - Checklist for the practical implementation (Hebrew)
 - Challenges / questions / theoretical solutions notes (Hebrew)
 - SimGAN paper copy (docx)

----

-## Disclaimer
-Research use only.
-Ensure compliance with applicable policies/regulations when handling patient data and producing synthetic derivatives.